fusioncharts/dev_centre_docs/getting-started/building-your-first-chart.md

 ## Include FusionCharts Suite XT library

-To include the FusionCharts Suite XT JavaScript library in your HTML page, use the `&gt;script&lt;` tag.
+To include the FusionCharts Suite XT JavaScript library in your HTML page, use the `<script>` tag.
 Next, include a theme file to style the chart.
 The theme is called `fint` (FusionCharts internal) and it is present in the `themes` folder of your download.
 Refer to the code below:

 ```
 <html>